Holy Polygamy: Men of the Bible with Multiple Wives

 That Belshazzar had multiple wives, though?
-That was a common practice among many cultures, just as it is today, and there is no sign that the practice of polygyny violated the Law of God.
+That was a common practice among many cultures, just as it is today, and there is no sign that the practice of polygyny violated the law of God, nor is it within the context of this passage that his having multiple wives was in any way problematic to God.

 We can infer that when Ben-hadad would take Ahab‘s wives, he would take them to be his own wives.

-At least two concurrent wives plus some concubines, and there is no sign that this wasn’t a normal, expected, healthy family structure.
+Caleb had at least two concurrent wives plus some concubines, and there is no sign that this wasn’t a normal, expected family structure.

 The study Bible notes mentioned above said that polygyny was never encouraged; how is portraying something as perfectly normal not at least implied encouragement?